kaspernissen/what-is-cloudnative/05-monitoring/README.md

 # Monitoring

 In this section we will explore monitoring a bit.
 To get up and running quickly we will use the official helm chart for the prometheus-operator.
+Let's just continue with our previous cluster.

 This requires helm.
 Helm is a package manager for kubernetes.